VBRANT/bionomialbank/README.txt

         Set the stringPoolNodeName setting to the name assigned to the BinoBank servlet in the web.xml (which is BinoBank if you did not change it) so dependent local servlets can connect to it directly (Java method invocations) instead of the local network loopback adapter for better performance
         (if you do not change the web.xml file, you need not change this setting, either)

-        Set the stringPoolNodeUrl setting to the access URL you configured above, or to a localhost URL; in any case, the URL used should point to the BinoBank servlet directly for better performance, even if the prefered external access URL is one proxied through a local Apache web server or the like
+        Set the stringPoolNodeUrl setting to the access URL you configured above, or to a localhost URL; in any case, the URL used should point to the BinoBank servlet directly for better performance, even if the preferred external access URL is one proxied through a local Apache web server or the like
         (the default setting assumes Tomcat running on port 8080, you need to change this only if your Tomcat is running on a different port)

 To make your BinoBank node credit your institution, do the following: